publysher/blog.publysher.nl/_posts/2013-08-03-infra-as-repo-using-git-submodules.md

   - vagrant
   - virtual machine
   - vps
+description: "Using git submodules to reuse other people's code"
 ---

 In my [previous post][], I set up a simple Nginx server using [Vagrant][], [Salt Stack][] and [Digital Ocean][].